Althaf-Kutagulla/NationalEngineeringEnterpriseBackend/README.md

 # National Engineering Enterprise Service

-This repository contains the backend service for the **National Engineering Enterprise** project.
-Follow the instructions below to set up and run the application.
+This repository contains the backend service for the **National Engineering Enterprise** project, which helps businesses that provide repair services for motors used in bore wells to dig water.
+The system tracks customers, products, motors, different product categories, and the repair services provided to motors for specific customers.

+---

+## Project Overview

+This monolithic project includes the following modules:

+- **Customer Management**: APIs to manage customer details.
+- **Worker Management**: APIs to manage worker details who provide the repair services.
+- **Product Management**: APIs to manage products, including those used for motor repairs.
+- **Motor Management**: APIs to manage motor details and track their condition.
+- **Category Management**: APIs to manage product categories related to motors and repair services.

+### Yet to Implement:
+- **Motor Repair Ticket Management**: APIs to manage motor repair tickets for specific customer requests.
+- **Security for APIs**: Security implementation to protect the APIs and restrict unauthorized access.

 ---